 Many Ghibli fans have already made a pilgrimage to the popular Studio Ghibli museum in Tokyo.
 Others eagerly anticipate the release of the upcoming Ghibli film, How do you Live?
-Fans will be thrilled to learn that Ghibli theme park will be opened to the public this fall, bringing the films to life.
+But fans will be thrilled to learn that the Ghibli theme park opened on November 1, 2022, and is now bringing the films to life in Nagoya!

 Park features and attractions

-Interestingly, Miyazaki insisted that no trees be cut down in the formation of the park.
-Instead, the park will celebrate the natural beauty that inspired their lush animation.
+The Ghibli Park spans 17 acres out of the almost 200 hectares that make up the wooded hills of Moricoro Park.
+Interestingly, Miyazaki insisted that no trees be cut down in the formation of the park to celebrate the natural beauty that inspired Ghibli’s lush animation.

-Concept art has been released for certain parts of the park.
-Themed play areas, galleries, and cinemas will be inhabited by statues of Ghibli creatures.
-Each area is described below.
+Throughout the park, themed play areas, galleries, and cinemas exist side-by-side with impressive statues of Ghibli creatures.
+Each area is described in detail below.

 Also known as Hill of Youth, this section is based partially on Howl’s Moving Castle.
 Located at the park’s north entrance, you’ll find a yellow gate and an observation tower, complete with nineteenth-century objects from Howl’s Moving Castle.

 This section also features European-style brick buildings and buildings reminiscent of the Seiseki-Sakuragaoka Tokyo neighborhood antique shop from Whisper of the Heart.